sihamMS/sihamMS/README.md

 - 👋 Hi, I’m @sihamMS
 - 👀 I’m interested in data
-- 🌱 I’m currently learning how to code in databriks platform
+- 🌱 I’m currently learning how to code in databrciks platform

 <!---